movingpictures83/VSummary/README.md

 # VSummary
+# Language: Perl
+# Input: DIR
+# Output: CSV
+# Tested with: PluMA 1.1,  Perl 5.18.2
+# Dependency:

-Summary of viral resistance under drug pressure (Buendia et al, 2009)
+PluMA plugin that computes summary of viral resistance to drug pressure

+Input directory should contain a binaries/ and transitions/ subfolder.

+Summary will be output in CSV format.